zwxandy/MPCache/README.md

 # MPCache: MPC-Friendly KV Cache Eviction for Efficient Private LLM Inference

+MPCache is accepted by NeurIPS '25.
 In this work, we follow the framework of LongBench to build MPCache.

 ![Description](imgs/img3.png)